 Although eventually losing to the undefeated Miami Dolphins in the AFC Championship game, the Steelers had won their first playoff game and turned the franchise from perennial losers to champions.

-Pittsburgh’s mayor remarked, Mayor Luke Ravenstahl said, "Certainly, it's a sad day in Pittsburgh.
+Pittsburgh’s mayor Mayor Luke Ravenstahl acknowledged, "Certainly, it's a sad day in Pittsburgh.
 Myron Cope is a Pittsburgh legend, an icon, in so many ways, both obviously in his role with the Pittsburgh Steelers, but then also in what he did for the rest of the community in terms of giving things back.

 Your editor first met Myron and his wife in Barcelona in 1993, when the Steelers played an exhibition game against the 49ers.